johnchristotle/url-shortener-microservice/README.md

 https://www.freecodecamp.org/forum/

 ### To Run This App
-clone the git repo
+clone the git repo and install dependancies
-install dependancies

 npm run dev